|Posted by Ellen Olivieri on April 16, 2019 at 6:00 PM|

 The bottom line is "Massage is not a luxury; it is a necessity for optimum health".

-We look forward to working with you to help alleviate your pain and discomfort.
+I look forward to working with you to help alleviate your pain and discomfort.